In this piece · 23 sections+

 Worth your time

-Frieren: Beyond Journey's End (2023, 1 season)
+Frieren: Beyond Journey's End (2023, 1 season on Netflix US)

-Jujutsu Kaisen (2020, 2 seasons)
+Jujutsu Kaisen (2020, 2 seasons, S3 lands July 22)

 Suits (2011, 9 seasons)

 Premise: Fake lawyer works at real NYC firm.
-Start: Season 1, Episode 1 — bail at episode 3 if the banter isn't clicking, it's never going to.
+Start: Season 1, Episode 1.
+Bail at episode 3 if the banter isn't clicking, it's never going to.
 Who'll love it: people who want TV-as-comfort-food, fans of crackling dialogue, anyone who missed the boat when this became the biggest streaming story of 2023.
-Who'll bounce: viewers who need realism — nothing about the legal profession in this show is remotely accurate.
+Who'll bounce: viewers who need realism.
+Nothing about the legal profession in this show is remotely accurate.
 Time: 134 episodes × 43 min ≈ 96 hours.
 Enormous.
 Status: ended.
 Basically a procedural in a good suit.
 Not deep, but it understands its own assignment better than most prestige shows understand theirs.

 Lucifer (2016, 6 seasons)